vibbits/training-material/topics/python-programming/tutorials/8_dictionaries/tutorial.md

 - How to associate two values with each other in one data structure?
 objectives:
 - Understand the difference between dictionaries and other data structures.
-- Use Dictionaries to combine sets of values.
+- Use Dictionaries to combine sets of values and store different data structures within a dictionary.
+- Give an example of how dictionaries are used in bioinformatics (BioPython).
 time_estimation: 20m
 key_points:
--
+- We learned why it can be beneficial to store information in dictionaries
+- Dictionaries can be nested within each other and can contain multiple different data structures.
 contributors:
 - tmuylder